How Years Of Climate Change And President Zuckerberg Will Reshape New York’s Coast

 While this future might seem somewhat unrealistic, it’s not.
 The Zuckerberg presidency may never come to be, but the changes in the environment, technology, and physical infrastructure are definitely coming.
 Even in 2017, flooding happens frequently enough in Mastic that people often keep waders in their car to walk home.
 By 2050, with a potential three feet of sea level rise in the area–worsening flooding during storm surges and high tides–the part of the village nearest the bay is likely to be underwater most of the time.

 A team of architects and other experts spent the last six months envisioning what the coasts of New York and New Jersey might look like in the coming decades.
-The vision, along with visions from three other architectural teams that looked at inland areas, is one part of an upcoming plan from the Regional Planning Association, an influential urban research and advocacy organization focused on the New York-New Jersey-Connecticut metropolitan area that releases detailed planning guidelines every 35-40 years.
-Cities and other planners look to the plans to shape their own local planning and zoning; The first plan was created in 1922 and the organization has helped suggest everything from the location of George Washington Bridge to creating a park on Governor’s Island.
+The vision, along with visions from three other architectural teams that looked at inland areas, is one part of an upcoming plan from the Regional Plan Association, an influential urban research and advocacy organization focused on the New York-New Jersey-Connecticut metropolitan area that releases detailed planning guidelines every 35 to 40 years.
+Cities and other planners look to the plans to shape their own local planning and zoning: The first plan was created in 1922, and the organization has helped suggest everything from the location of George Washington Bridge to creating a park on Governor’s Island.
 The 2017 plan, which will be released in October, will be the first to consider adaptation for climate change.

 The architects who focused on the Bight–an indentation in the Atlantic coast that runs from Cape May in New Jersey to Montauk in Long Island–considered the possible future of three different sites, at three different times in the decades ahead.
 They say that by 2067, most of Jamaica Bay, the neighborhood near JFK airport, will be a sunken, underwater park, with the airport protected by a higher seawall; a new development called Bight City, built on three piers, will be filled with “Zuckerhuts,” President Zuckerberg’s program of universal basic housing.
 In Mastic, they envisioned a well-managed retreat from the shore producing a popular inland retirement community by 2050.
-In Sea Bright, New Jersey (known for the rollercoaster that was submerged during Sandy) they envisioned a community choosing to stay on the barrier island in 2037, living the “flood life”–using solar panels and composting toilets to live off the grid, on the edge of danger from the water–despite a government encouraging them to leave.
+In Seaside Heights, New Jersey, (known for the rollercoaster that was submerged during Sandy) they envisioned a community choosing to stay on the barrier island in 2037, living the “flood life”–using solar panels and composting toilets to live off the grid, on the edge of danger from the water–despite a government encouraging them to leave.

 At each site, the designers suggest a strategy of relocating people from targeted blocks of houses near the water to other targeted blocks on higher ground, rather than trying to maintain development at the current coastline.
 Historically, the coast changed shape as ocean currents moved sand; more recent human attempts to build hard walls and barriers, like a seawall at the entrance of New York Harbor that was breached by Sandy or even the plans for a massive, 10-mile protective system around Lower Manhattan, aren’t guaranteed to last.

-Note: Correction: This article referred to the Regional Planning Association, rather than the Regional Plan Association.
-As well, it incorrectly placed the New Jersey rollercoaster that was submerged during Sandy in Sea Bright, rather than Seaside Heights.